DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ### DDoS Module
 The DDoS module that is contained in this repository will have slightly different code from what is in the codeblock below.
 They will have the same functionality but print statements will be removed and comments may be different.

 The purpose of the DDoS module is to create a certian number of connections to the specified server.
 The number of connections is specified by the user in the *ThreadNum* datastore object.
-In order to do this we will need to use multiple threads so that we can create and hold multiple connections.
+In order to do this we will need to use multiple threads so that we can create and hold multiple connections at the same time.
 Earlier we also mentioned we will not be using the **Msf::Exploit::Remote::Tcp** Mixin.
-Again this is because the **connect** function that it provides will time out after a certain amount of time.
+Again this is because the **connect** function that it provides will time out the connection after a certain amount of time.
 We want to hold the connection indefinitely, so we use Ruby's *socket* library.
-We will want to do the following.
+We will want to do the following:
 1. Create a number of threads specified by the ThreadNum datastore object
 1. The threads will create a socket object
-    * The threads will connect to the server at the Datastore object *RHOST* on port *RPORT*
+    * The threads will connect to the server using the information provided by the Datastore object *RHOST* and *RPORT*
     * The threads will hold the connection indefinitely
 1. The program will not close the threads.

 With those requirements in mind we will create the following *run* function.
-We will also create a helper function, this will be the function that the threads will run.
+We will also create a helper function, and this will be the function the individual threads will run.
 ```ruby
 def threadExploit
     threadSocket = TCPSocket.new datastore['RHOST'], datastore['RPORT']